SRombauts/SQLiteCpp/README.md

 Each SQLiteC++ object must be constructed with a valid SQLite database connection, and then is always valid until destroyed.

-### Suported platforms:
+### Supported platforms:

-Developements and tests are done under the following OSs :
+Developements and tests are done under the following OSs:
-- Debian 7 (testing)
+- Debian 7
 - Ubuntu 12.10
 - Windows XP/7/8
 And following IDEs/Compilers
-- GCC 4.7.x with a provided Makefile
+- GCC 4.7.2 with a provided Makefile
 - Eclipse CDT under Linux, using the provided Makefile
-- Visual Studio Express 2008/2010/2012 for testing compatibility purpose
+- Visual Studio Express 2008/2010/2012/2013 for testing compatibility purpose

-### Dependencies:
+### Dependencies

 - a STL implementation (even an old one, like the one provided with VC6 should work)
 - exception support (the class Exception inherit from std::runtime_error)